JuliaHEP/UnROOT.jl/README.md

 The project is in early alpha prototyping phase and contributions are very welcome.

-Reading of raw basket data is already working for uncompressed and Zlib-compressed files.
+Reading of raw basket data is already working for files of all different compression algorithms.
 The raw data consists of two vectors: the bytes and the offsets and are available using the `UnROOT.array(f::ROOTFile, path; raw=true)` method.
 This data can be reinterpreted using a custom type with the method